Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 – I announce the beginning of the first round, which is called “Arithmetic mixture”.

-I. Two people from the team complete tasks on the cards:
+I. Two people per team complete the tasks on the cards:

 1) Calculate:

 II.
-For the rest of the participants, the tasks are:
+For other participants, the following tasks are offered:

-Eight people are traveling in a stagecoach, at the first stop five got off, three got on.
-We drove on, at the next stops two got off, then five, and finally three more.
+There are 8 people traveling on a stagecoach; at the first stop, five got off and three got on.
+We drove on, and at the next stops two people got off, then five, and finally three more.
 Then the stagecoach arrived at the final stop, where everyone got off.
 How many stops were there?

 Answer: 5.